armanddebesse/Octoprint-CheckList-Displayer/README.md

 # ConfirmBeforePrintPlugin for OctoPrint

 This is a plugin for OctoPrint that adds a feature to show a checklist that the user must accept before they can print.
-The print operation will be canceled and the checklist will be shown whenever a print job is started, but only for non-local users.
+The print operation will be canceled and the checklist will be shown whenever a print job is started.

 ## Requirements